By Karin Mizgala, Co-Founder and CEO Money Coaches Canada

 If you are self-employed, you need to be aware of a looming tax deadline.
 Sole proprietors have until June 15th to file (as do their spouses), but their balance owing is due as of April 30th.
 If you aren’t paid up by then, interest will be charged until you are.

 When your numbers are in order, then reach out to the CRA with a proposed plan to pay off your balance owing.
-Keep in mind that you’ll also need to save the money for the taxes you are incurring on your new income…it’s a classic case of between a rock and a hard spot but with careful planning and focus on generating your target income, it can be done!
+Keep in mind that you’ll also need to save the money for the taxes you are incurring on your new income.

 But first, let’s look at some of the challenges and pitfalls you may encounter as a small business owner.

-So what do you do if you find yourself unprepared for this year’s return?
+What do you do if you find yourself unprepared for this year’s return?
+Here are a few suggestions:

 - Take a deep breath.